• Skip to main content

 Beets are known to be one of the most nutrient dense root vegetables.
 Here’s why you should add them to your diet.

-• The taproots are mostly made up of water, are low in fat, high in antioxidants, and high in fibre.
-They are super healthy as they are packed full of vitamins and minerals – being a good source of folate, manganese, iron, Vitamin C, copper, phosphorous and potassium.
+- The taproots are mostly made up of water, are low in fat, high in antioxidants, and high in fibre.
+They are super healthy as they are packed full of vitamins and minerals (folate, manganese, iron, Vitamin C, copper, phosphorous and potassium).

-• They are high in betaine, pectin and betalains, and have been linked to have healing properties for the liver.
+- They are high in betaine, pectin and betalains which are good for the liver.

-• Research has shown how beets can help in healing nerve damage in people with diabetes, and lower glucose levels.
+- Research has shown beets can help with nerve damage in people with diabetes and lower glucose levels.

 What do beets taste like?